iamhyc/Aigis/README.md

 Dst2-->Dst3
 ```

-**Fallback Security Design**: If ATL3 is invalidated for any reason, the password will be prompted to decrypt the "Encrypted Secrets", and then re-imported to overwrite "MAC secrets" in HUKS without auth required.
+**Fallback Security Design**: If ATL3 is invalidated for any reason, the password will be prompted to decrypt the "Encrypted Secrets", and then re-import `dec_master_key` with no auth.
 If ATL1 is invalidated for any reason, the APP will be inaccessible until reinstalled.

 ### Roadmap

 **Release v0.3.0** (2024/11/15)

 - [ ] Access Control with Biometric Authentication

-  - Encrypt secrets with `enc_master_key` (HUKS with no auth)
+  - Encrypt secrets with `enc_master_key`, Decrypt with `dec_master_key`

-- [ ] ATL3 Authentication
-  - Import MAC secrets to HUKS with ATL3 auth access
+  - ATL3: need auth to access `dec_master_key`
-  - Request Password to disable Biometric Auth
+  - ATL3: Request Password to disable ATL3, then re-import `dec_master_key` with no auth

-  - Require password to re-import (overwrite) the secrets in HUKS
+- [ ] Password Challenge Page Design

+  - Periodic Notification in the Local Non-Working Hours
+  - Also allow to skip

 - [ ] Fix Steam Token (b64) Import (#19)

-**Release v0.3.1** (2024/11/22)
+**Release v0.5.0** (2024/11/22)

 - [ ] Item Sorting "Custom / Alphabetic / Usage Count"
 - [ ] Support Drag Item to Sort (#16)

-**Release v0.5.0** (2024/11/29)

 - [ ] Change Password Procedure Design
-- [ ] Password Challenge Design
-  - Password Challenge Periodic Notification
+  - Change password dialog
+  - Decrypt and then re-encrypt the secrets
+  - Re-import the `enc_master_key` and `dec_master_key`

-**Release v1.0.0**:
+**Release v1.0.0** (2024/11/29)

 - [ ] [Aegis](https://github.com/beemdevelopment/Aegis) format vault import & export
   - `scrypt` Implementation based on PBKDF2